BryonyRBlack/mildew-detection/README.md

 ### Epic 3 - Model Development and Optimization

+As a machine learning engineer I need to train a ML model to predict if a leaf is healthy or infected.

+User Stories:

 - I can fit a ML pipeline, with the data to train the ML model.
 - I can analysie which is the best algorithm.
 - I can carry out oprimisations to ensure the ML gives accurate results.

 ### Epic 4 -- Dashboard Development

+As a product owner, I need a dashboard which can predict from user uploaded images, and is user-friendly.

+User Stories:

 - As a user, I can see the project summary page to understand the purpse.
 - As a user I can see visualizations to understand and verify the outcomes.